superalbinoguy/customjumpstart/README.md

 # customjumpstart.github.io

-The Official Custom Magic Discord Jumpstart Page!
+The unofficial Custom Magic Discord Jumpstart page, only used for testing.

 Visit at https://superalbinoguy.github.io/customjumpstart/